 Fortunately, most skin cancers can be removed by plastic surgeons.
 If the cancer is small, the procedure usually can be performed quickly and easily in your doctor's office or in an outpatient facility.
 In many cases, the resulting scar will be barely visible, or will be concealed within the natural folds and contours of your face.

 Cancer of the skin is generally divided into two broad categories: melanoma and nonmelanoma cancers.
 Nonmelanoma cancers account for about 80 percent of skin malignancies.
-The most common nonmelanoma cancers are BCC and SCC, but other tumors of sweat glands, hair follicles, or virtually any other structure of the skin may also be included.
+The most common nonmelanoma cancers are Basal Cell Carcinoma (BCC) and Squamous Cell Carcinoma (SCC), but other tumors of sweat glands, hair follicles, or virtually any other structure of the skin may also be included.

 Some estimates suggest that up to half of all Americans who reach the age of 65 will have some type of skin cancer at least once.
 The lifetime probability of developing a skin malignancy varies by sex, geographic area of residence and cancer type.
 Risk factors for cancer of the skin include: